 Throw a fundraiser

-Another way to show your support for sustainable lifestyles and raise money for a worthy cause is by working with a charitable organisation.
+Another way to show your support for sustainable lifestyles and raise money for a worthy cause is by working with a charitable organisation as part of your eco-friendly policies.
 Fundraising is becoming an increasingly integral part of corporate social responsibility the world over.
 Also, it allows for the chance to get the office together to do something fun, improve team bonding as well as support an issue that needs attention.
 Plus, using charity promotional products to advertise the event is a great way for getting your company and brand out there and raising awareness for environmental issues at the same time.
 The range of options available and materials that can be used to create these products can also be selected sustainably to reinforce the green message your company wants to promote.

 Extend the environmental ethos to other organisations that you work with through sustainable corporate gifts to spread the message and increase focus on this important issue across your sector.
 This could help to make your company stand out as a thought leader in your field by exhibiting trend-setting behaviour that your competitors are likely to feel compelled to adopt as well.
 Sustainable gifts can also be highly personalised to make the item unique to your company, which in turn can be a helpful marketing tool – the novelty along with the environmentally-friendly materials are likely to attract a great deal of attention.

 Encourage eco-friendly employee behaviour